Soulfully Made » Side Dish » Easy Air Fryer Corn Ribs

 • Ears of Corn: Pick fresh corn at a local farmer’s market or in the grocery store.
 You can even get them already shucked and cleaned in the produce section of the store for added convenience.

 • Olive Oil or Butter: Use your favorite olive oil to keep these vegan or lighter.
-Go for real butter for amazing buttery flavor!
+Go for real butter for an amazing buttery flavor!

 How to Make Air Fryer Corn Ribs